harusaku/eeicAI2021_2/README.md

 ```
 $ python3 ./sample/sample_DCgan.py --category {category}
 ```
-To train this DCGAN, specify one category from Quick, Draw! dataset (check [categories.txt](https://github.com/harusaku/eeicAI2021_2/blob/main/categories.txt) with the --category option and similar images will be generated.
+To train this DCGAN, specify one category from Quick, Draw! dataset with the --category option (check [categories.txt](https://github.com/harusaku/eeicAI2021_2/blob/main/categories.txt)) and similar images will be generated.
 Refer to the py file for other training options.

 ### Train the DCCGAN with CLIP embedded vectors
 ```